harrison-caudill/pylink/README.md

  * `model.py`: Contains the actual DAG Model class that houses the core logic of the calculations.

- * `utils.py`: Utilities
+ * `utils.py`: Standalone utility functions (such as `to_db`)

+ * `report.py`: Satellite link budget latex report generator.

+ * `tagged_attribute.py`: The TaggedAttribute class for adding metadata tags to individual components.

+ * `element.py`: RF Element container.

- * `*.py`: Tributaries.
-These each provide boilerplate inputs and calculators that are common to link budgets.
+ * `tributaries/*.py`: These each provide boilerplate inputs and calculators that are common to link budgets.
                        For example, you're likely to need a transmitter and a receiver.
 There will be a channel to carry the signal, etc.

 Creating Tributaries
 --------------------

-If you just want to add one more computation, or modify one, you can do so by including it in the budget itself -- you don't need to create your own tributary.
-If you do, however, want to create a new one, use the pre-existing source as a guide (it should be pretty clear).
-Note that you'll need to define the following:

- * `tribute`: This should be a dict of node-names to values.
-That works both for constants (like `apoapsis_altitude_km` or `speed_of_light_mps`), or for functions that calculate values (like `slant_range_km` or `link_margin_db`).
-The budget will expect this value to exist.
+If you just want to add one more computation, or modify one, you can do so by including it in the model itself -- you don't need to create your own tributary.
+If, however, you do want to create a new one, use the pre-existing source as a guide (it should be pretty clear).
+Note that you'll need to define the `tribute` instance variable.
+This should be a dict of node-names to values.
+That works both for constants (like `apoapsis_altitude_km` or `speed_of_light_m_per_s`), and for functions that calculate values (like `slant_range_km` or `link_margin_db`).
+The DAG Model will expect this value to exist and raise an exception otherwise.

- * `enum`: An enum for all of the node-names you use in your tributary.
-Don't worry about the numbers being mismatched, the budget will map them for you.

- * `dependencies`: The budget will incorporate all of the dependencies you register.
-Even if you have external dependencies, defined in other tributaries, or even the top-level budget, that's fine.
-Just include them in your enum (be sure they're named the same thing), and reference them as you would any other node.

 Tagging Architecture
 --------------------